Alaska Court Overturns Law on Medical Malpractice Awards

 1. Double Deduction and “Collateral Source” Rule Limitations

 The ruling emphasizes the financial inequity caused by double deductions.
-Under AS 09.55.548(b), a claimant’s award was first reduced by the amount already covered by insurance, and then health insurers exercised their right to reimbursement from the remaining award, leaving some claimants with less compensation than if they had no insurance at all.
-The Alaska Supreme Court found that this system unfairly penalized insured plaintiffs, creating financial strain on those who should have been fully compensated for their losses.
+Under AS 09.55.548(b), a claimant’s award was first reduced by the amount already covered by insurance.
+Then health insurers exercised their right to reimbursement from the remaining award, leaving some claimants with less compensation than if they had no insurance at all.

 2. Implications for ERISA-Governed Health Plans

 The Court clarified that ERISA-governed plans, such as the one provided by Lowe’s, do not fall within the statute’s “federal program” exception, which means that reductions based on collateral sources like ERISA health plans violate constitutional equal protection guarantees.
-This ruling may set a precedent for cases where health plans and ERISA-governed benefits create conflicts in damage recovery, particularly in malpractice claims where reimbursement clauses can reduce plaintiffs’ awards beyond fair compensation.

 3. Impact on Medical Malpractice Defense and Insurance Costs

 This decision has important implications for malpractice insurers and defense strategies.
-Previously, insurers could argue for reduced awards based on claimants’ collateral recoveries, but with this limitation removed, defendants in Alaska may now face higher financial obligations in cases with insured plaintiffs.
-For malpractice insurers, the ruling may result in higher payouts in cases where ERISA plans are involved, which could, over time, influence insurance costs and underwriting practices for healthcare providers in Alaska.
+Previously, insurers could argue for reduced awards based on claimants’ collateral recoveries.
+However, with this limitation removed, defendants in Alaska may now face higher financial obligations in cases with insured plaintiffs.

 4. Healthcare Providers Should Be Aware of Shifting Liability Landscapes